-Canadian Banc Corp.: Monthly Dividend Declaration for Class A & Preferred Share
+Canadian Banc Corp.
+Monthly Dividend Declaration for Class A & Preferred Share

-Preferred shareholders continue to receive prime plus 0.75% with a minimum rate of 5.00%.
+Preferred shareholders will receive prime plus 1.50% with a minimum rate of 5.00% and a maximum rate of 8.00%.

 The Company invests in a portfolio of six publicly traded Canadian Banks as follows: Bank of Montreal, Canadian Imperial Bank of Commerce, National Bank of Canada, Royal Bank of Canada, Bank of Nova Scotia, Toronto-Dominion Bank.
 Shares held within the portfolio are expected to range between 5-20% in weight but may vary at any time.
 To generate additional returns above the dividend income earned on the portfolio, The Company engages in a selective covered call writing program.